 Based on differences in results from the perspective of agency and signalling theory, it is used as an opportunity in this manufacturing sector research.
 The present paper focuses on the relationship between debt and business profitability and the conclusion reached is that the theory of signaling theory based on agency theory of choice works only in emerging country.
-Therefore, the purpose of this research is to determine how the influence of debt affects profitability (Hall et al., 2004).
+Therefore, the purpose of this research is to determine how the influence of debt effects profitability.